refai1/HealthyAlexa/README.md

  ### Please review the following directory for the correct code used in this project
   * Healthy Alexa Wearable Code: FOr the Mbed code used on the Hexiwear for data collection
   * Healthy Alexa Android Code: For the Android application developed to receive and stotre the data from the Hexiwear
-  * Healthy ALexa Matlab Cose: For the code ued to post process the data
+  * Matlab Code: For the code ued to post process the data
+  * Hexiwear Bin: FOr the bin files compiled on the Hexiwear
+  * Hexiwear Trials: For the complete working codes used to verify each of the functionalities (in case you need a different implementation for your project)

 Website for the project:
   <https://hannahojaiji.wixsite.com/ee202ahealthyalexa>